Anoopkr1906/Next_JS/Notes.md

     * effects are re-synchronized

 * Create a template by exporting a React component from a file named template.tsx or template.js .

+# Lecture 24
+## loading.tsx
+* This file helps us create loading states that users see while waiting for a content to load in a specifc route segment.
+* The loading states appear instantly when navigating , letting users know that the application is responsive and actively loading content.